CARING FOR YOUR GOOSE DOWN SLEEPING BAG OR QUILT

 The goose down can become damp and also get dirty when oil from the skin or other substances pass through the fine nylon.
 This compromises the loft over time and will affect the insulation and will lessen the temperature rating of the product.
 Then it is time to wash and regain the loft or puffiness of the down.

 CLEANING GOOSE DOWN PRODUCTS

 You can of course leave this to the professionals and most dry cleaners have experience with Down Products nowadays.
 However, it is not very hard to clean your items yourself.
 You will need the following:

 – Mild detergent, preferably down friendly (NikWax is a great option)

 Close zippers before washing.
 Add little detergent and wash in machine on low temperature and gentle settings, make sure to add another rinse cycle to remove all detergent.

 Machine Dry (hang drying will lump up the goose down and can cause mildew buildup).
-The tumble dryer should be large enough that the bag can tumble freely and keep the dryer on the lowest heat.
+The tumble dryer should be large enough that the bag can tumble freely and keep the dryer on the lowest or no heat.
 Add the tennis balls to break up the goose down lumps.
 This procedure will take time, but its worth the wait to get the loft back in your quilt or bag.

 Store your bag or quilt once they are completely dry.
-To avid breaking the down fibers, please keep the down products in a large storage bag (BlackCrag products has one supplied) in a dark ventilated area.
+To avoid breaking the down fibers, please keep the down products in a large storage bag (BlackCrag products has one supplied) in a dark ventilated area.
 Avoid storing the bag or quilt in the compression or stuff sack, this should only be used for transport and hiking.